michaelsoffline/myCalculator/README.md

 ## Description

-A basic four-function calculator app which can perform simple arithmetic operations.
+A basic four-function calculator app that can perform simple arithmetic operations.

 ## Motivation